School is under way. That means two things.

 - 1 cup frozen blueberries

-- Cook spinach in broth with salt and lard 3 - 4 minutes.
+- Simmer the spinach in the broth, lard, and salt in a pan for 3 – 4 minutes.

-- Add the spinach mixture to a blender.
+- Place the spinach mixture and the remaining ingredients into the blender.

 Turn A Smoothie Into A Lesson